 Phillies vs Rays Odds, Spread, and Total

-As winners of three of their last four games, the Philadelphia Phillies (20–15) look to clinch a series victory tonight against the Tampa Bay Rays (16–19) at George M. Steinbrenner…

-As winners of three of their last four games, the Philadelphia Phillies (20–15) look to clinch a series victory tonight against the Tampa Bay Rays (16–19) at George M. Steinbrenner Field.
+The Philadelphia Phillies (21–15) hope to complete a three-game sweep of the Tampa Bay Rays (16–20) tonight at George M. Steinbrenner Field.
 First pitch is scheduled for 7:05 p.m.
+EST….

+The Philadelphia Phillies (21–15) hope to complete a three-game sweep of the Tampa Bay Rays (16–20) tonight at George M. Steinbrenner Field.
+First pitch is scheduled for 7:05 p.m.
 EST.

-The Phillies took the opener yesterday with an 8–4 win, powered by home runs from Kyle Schwarber, Alec Bohm, and Nick Castellanos.
-Zack Wheeler pitched seven solid innings, allowing two runs on four hits while striking out nine.

-Philadelphia will send out left-hander Cristopher Sanchez (3–1, 3.45 ERA) for the start today.
-Sanchez has struck out 39 batters over 31.1 innings this season, walking only 11.
+Philadelphia has dominated the series so far, outscoring Tampa Bay 15–4 in the first two games.
+Yesterday's eye-catching 7–0 victory featured a solo home run and RBI single from Trea Turner.
+Bryson Stott contributed two two run-scoring singles, while Bryce Harper added a two-run double.
+Cristopher Sanchez was strong, throwing six shutout innings, allowing just one hit and striking out five.

+The Phillies will send left-hander Jesus Luzardo (3–0, 1.94 ERA) to the mound today to hopefully secure the team's ninth win in 11 games.

-The Rays will counter with right-hander Shane Baz (3–1, 3.86 ERA), who has recorded 37 strikeouts in 35 innings but gave up seven runs in 5.2 innings in his last start.
+The Rays will counter with right-hander Ryan Pepiot (2–4, 4.23 ERA), who gave up two runs in 4.1 innings in his last start.
+Pepiot looks to turn around the Rays' fortunes at home by snapping their current five-game home losing streak.

-Schwarber leads the Phillies offense with 12 home runs and 28 RBIs, with Trea Turner batting .301.
-For the Rays, Jonathan Aranda is hitting .317 with a .417 on-base percentage, while Junior Caminero has six home runs and 14 RBIs.

 Spread